REITs, Tenants In Common, Discretionary Funds, and Direct Deals

 Some REITs raise money privately, with no active trading market immediately (the worst of all worlds.)
 And others are already publicly traded companies that trade on major stock exchanges just like a stock.

 Personally, I am not a huge fan of REITs.
-First, you don’t get the direct depreciation write off associated with real estate ownership.
+First, you don’t get the direct depreciation to write off associated with real estate ownership.
 Second, many of these REITs are not opportunistic investors.
 Sometimes they exist just to give passive investors exposure to the asset class which is fine if you are looking for ordinary returns.
 And finally, just like in any corporation, you typically have significant levels of management.
 Other than a property manager or asset manager, why should you have to pay dozens or hundreds of middle managers?

 Real estate is best when owned as close to direct as humanly possible in my humble opinion.

-Following the theme of different real estate structures for passive investors, let’s talk about Tenants in Common Ownership, or TICs.
+Following the theme of different real estate structures for passive investors, let’s talk about Tenants in Common Ownership or TICs.

 Tenants in Common Ownership

 A TIC is a direct ownership deal structure.
-It’s similar to an LLC in it’s “pooled, multiple partner” nature, but setup very differently.
+It’s similar to an LLC in it’s “pooled, multiple partner” nature, but set up very differently.